chrisvilla1301/Active-Directory-Lab/README.md

 <p align="center">

-First we will start with creating our Windows Server and promoting it into a domain, which will be our Domain Controller.
+First we will start with creating our Windows Server and promoting it into a Domain Controller.

 Open Oracle Virtual Box and click "New".